SathyaBhat/sathyasays.com/content/posts/2012-08-13-chrome-says-bye-to-its-wrench-icon.md

   </p>
 </blockquote>

-It&#8217;s been replaced with what I can only call.. &#8220;Three horizontal lines&#8221; which is really weird way of calling it :\
+It's been replaced with what I can only call.. &#8220;Three horizontal lines&#8221; which is really weird way of calling it :\

 [<img class="alignnone" title="Chrome's Wrench Icon is no more" src="https://i.imgur.com/rkbMh.png" alt="Chrome's Wrench Icon is no more"   />][1]